-SC 107 Introduction to Meteorology
+SC 107 Introduction to Meteorology 3-2-4

 This course is an introduction to the fundamentals of weather and climate.
-Topics include observing the weather, physical properties and processes of the atmosphere, weather systems, hazardous weather, rudiments of forecasting, and climate.
-The course will utilize the American Meteorological Society's Internet-based On-Line Weather Studies curriculum, focusing on studying weather as it happens.
-The course requires regular student access to the Internet, ideally on a daily basis.
+Topics include observing weather, physical properties and processes of the atmosphere, weather systems, hazardous weather (thunderstorms, tornadoes, and hurricanes), basics of forecasting, clouds, air pollution, and climate change.
+The lab component consists of group exercises, handson experiments, and use of the Internet to explore the topics of weather.
+This course requires regular student access to the Internet.